-When speaking about ‘health’ it is easy to interpret this issue in a limited way and only consider the physical aspects of peoples health.
+When considering ‘health’ it is easy to interpret this issue in a limited way, such as only considering the physical aspects of people´s health.
 In order to achieve a genuinely healthy environment, we must also focus on mental health, quality of life and the day to day interaction in a social context.
 We are convinced the key to healthy cities lays in multifunctionality.
 Mixing and combining functions results in vibrancy.
 Good public space design facilitates exchange, movement and encounters.

-The Molenzoom is an isolated work-landscape, in the middle of Houtens residential landscape.
-The area is only used by people that work there, predominantly as traffic space.
-In addition to this the lay-out of the Molenzoom is spread out, giving the area an anonymous, monotonous atmosphere.
-The central location of the area creates opportunities.
-The Molenzoom can become a hub for living and working, for sport an leisure.
+The Molenzoom is an isolated business focused landscape in the middle of Houtens residential landscape.
+The area is predominantly used as a traffic space by those who work in the area.
+In addition, the lay-out of the Molenzoom is spread out, giving the area an anonymous and monotonous atmosphere.
+Although. the central location of the area creates opportunities.
+The Molenzoom has the potential to become a hub for living, working, sports and leisure.
 It can connect the different centers, parks and the surrounding landscape and mitigate the barrier effect of the railroad tracks.

-The Molenzoom will develop into a local connecting zone.
-The intersection of the Molenzoom and the Vlierweg will serve as the central hub of this zone.
-We enhance both the recreational and the linking function by hooking up to the local green structure.
+The Molenzoom will transform into a local connection area.
+The intersection of the Molenzoom and the Vlierweg will serve as the central nob.
+We enhance the recreational and the linking functions by bridging to the local green structure.
 With several new connections, the Vlierweg leads to the old town center.
-This makes it easier to cross from the center in the north to the other center in the south.
-We shift our focus from cars to slow traffic and public transportation.
-A central parking lot outside Houtens city limits stimulates visitors to get more exercise.
+This makes it easier to cross from the center in the northern areas to the center in the southern areas.
+We shift our focus from the cars to emphasize slow traffic and public transportation.
+A central parking lot outside Houtens city limits stimulates visitors to walk.